ramonpadilla/djlog/README.md

 # Django blog

-A blog web application built with Django.
+A blog web application built with Django. <br>

+By: Ramón Padilla-Reyes